YouGottaLoveFrontEnd/website-2017/README.md

 ## Deployment
 ### Staging
 Run `yarn staging` to create the build and copy it to the `docs` folder.
+Commit the changes.
-The staging version will be available at [https://yougottalovefrontend.github.io/website-2017/](https://yougottalovefrontend.github.io/website-2017/)
+The staging version will be available at [https://yougottalovefrontend.github.io/website-2017/](https://yougottalovefrontend.github.io/website-2017/).
 ### Production
 Whenever you are ready to deploy to production, just run `yarn deploy`.
 It will run `yarn build` and `firebase deploy`.
 The production version is available at [https://yougottalovefrontend.com/](https://yougottalovefrontend.com/)